Free virtual counseling (12 sessions/year), 24/7 TalkNow support for any concern, and psychiatric care

 Make an Appointment

-Virtual Initial Appointments with one of our therapists can be made by calling 773.834.9355 or online at my.WellnessPortal.
+Virtual Initial Consultations with one of our therapists can be made by calling 773.834.9355 or online at my.WellnessPortal.
 Follow-up appointments may be virtual or in-person.
 Your clinician will discuss the next steps in your first meeting.

 Eligible students also have access to TimelyCare, which offers scheduled virtual counseling sessions with a licensed mental health provider.